Alarm Relay: Public Safety Since 1972

 We are proud to have our professionalism and customer service recognized by this Five-Diamond rating.

-Alarm Relay is a family owned and operated business, helping people be safer for over forty years.
+Alarm Relay is a family owned and operated business, offering low cost security solutions to help people be safer for over forty years.
 While the Rescu app is our newest service, it’s just an extension of what we’ve always valued—your safety and security.

 A Real-Life Crisis and the Need for Emergency Help